Pep-Calc Microsoft Excel Add-In

 Set Json = getJson("/peptide", sequence, nTerm, cTerm, "")

-ptideProp = Json(property)
+ptideProp = Json(prop)

 End If